BalkaNova

 Southeast European impressions

 Viktoria Lasaroff dominated the stage with her strong, dark voice as well as the intensity of her singing.
 She was not so much the bitter gypsy, she looked more like the powerful female embodiment of the originally rural Bulgaria.
-The gentlemen at your side competed confidently through the polyrhythmics of the repertoire and set virtuoso, jazzy highlights … Conclusion: a well-rounded program by an ensemble, whose further development one can look forward to. “- Fred Boehme
+The gentlemen at your side compete confidently through the polyrhythmics of the repertoire and set virtuoso, jazzy highlights … Conclusion: a well-rounded program by an ensemble, whose further development one can look forward to. “-Fred Boehme